YunYuewenwen/TWR/README.md

 ### Code Style

-- Indent Style: Spaces instead of Tabs
+- Indent Style: Spaces instead of Tabs.
 - Tab Width: 4 for JavaScript and Python, 2 for JSON.
 - Use `.editorconfig`!